ngsankha/bf-jit/README.md

 Mandelbrot (BF JIT)               3.918s
 ```

-The unoptimized JIt is 2x faster than the optimizing interpreter.
+The unoptimized JIT is 2x faster than the optimizing interpreter.